Lectio (Reading)

 Oratio (Responding)

-Herod on the other hand, was a usurper to the throne of David, he had much to lose and nothing to gain by coming to recognize the new king, He loved his power and his wealth, too much to recognize the rightful king of the Jews, and heir to the throne of David…, an heir to “his” throne.
+Herod on the other hand, was a usurper to the throne of David.
+He was not even a jew, he was an edomite that descended from the line of Esau.
+He had much to lose and nothing to gain by coming to recognize Jesus as the new king.
+He loved his power and his wealth, too much, to recognize Jesus as the rightful king of the Jews, and heir to the throne of David.
+Because this king, would be heir to “his” throne, and that was in intolerable reality for him to contemplate.
 You could say the same thing for the pharisees and scribes.
 They too were usuprers.
-They were not priests of the tribe of Levi, and they only had their power because the Romans gave it to them.
+They were not priests of the tribe of Levi, and they only had their power because the Romans and by proxy Herod gave it to them.

-Nevertheless, and it is easy to miss in this reading, but you will notice that Herod first assembles all of the scribes and pharisees, to hear the news from the magi, and it even says therein, that all of Jerusalem was greatly troubled by this news.
-This does not mean the faithful Jews that have been waiting thousands of years for this moment were distressed.
-But it points directly to all of the people in power at this time.
-Namely the Romans, King Herod, and all the leaders of the temple.
-They all knew that if a new king were to arrise, one that all of prophecy had foretold, one from the line of David, one that is the true son of God, then that would mean that all of their authority would be questioned, and their tenuous hold on power would be threatened.
-And that is why they all started scheming a plan to eliminate this threat.
+This is a prophecy that every jew would have known if not had memorized.
+Numbers is part of the torah, which was the most important 5 books of the Jewish people.
+And so…, and it is easy to miss in this reading, but when Herod first assembles all of the scribes and pharisees, to hear the news from the magi, it says that “all of Jerusalem was greatly troubled by this news.”
+The faithful Jews that have been waiting thousands of years for this moment were likely not distressed by this news.
+But to all of the usurpers that had unjustly taken power at this time, the Romans, King Herod (an Edomite), and all the leaders of the temple…, knew that if a new king were to rise, a king that all of prophecy had foretold, a king from the line of David, a king that is the one true son of God…, then that would mean that all of their authority would be questioned, and their tenuous hold on power would be threatened.
+And that is why they all started scheming a plan to eliminate this infant child.

 Contemplatio (Contemplating)